National Railroad Hall of Fame Inductee

 - in pursuing the ‘folly’ of investing in a 47-mile railway across the isthmus of Panama.

-Michael Haverty gained a reputation as a maverick for repeatedly doing and succeeding at what others said couldn’t be done.
+Michael Haverty gained a reputation as a maverick for repeatedly succeeding at what others said couldn’t be done.
 The results speak for themselves.

 In this Spirit of the Railroaders interview, Dr. Brent Glass, Director Emeritus of the National Museum of American History, talks with Haverty about his 50 years in railroading – and the determination that took him from brakeman to chairman.